-Detailed description of the key rating drivers of SEL Key Rating Strengths
+Detailed description of the key rating drivers of SEL Key Rating Strengths:

-Established track record in the Indian road construction sector and demonstrated capability in timely execution of large size BOT road projects: SEL has a sound track record of over two decades in the Indian road construction sector.
+Established track record in the Indian road construction sector: SEL has a sound track record of over two decades in the Indian road construction sector.
 SEL has successfully completed construction of more than 7,551 lane km of road projects since its establishment with majority of the BOT projects completed in a timely manner.
-However, the progress in some of its ongoing HAM projects is behind schedule.